empCarnivore/ManimMathProjects/Derivative/DerivativesAlgebraic.md

 It's that this new form if g is also approximately a linear change in domain form for f.\
 Assuming h is small enough.\
 Then, you can substitute in this change in domain form with a change in range form.\
+Then you just have to pull out the term tied to h like before.\

+When there are more functions nested,\
-The resulting equation kind of looks like a series russian nesting dolls multiplied or chained together in a line.\
+The resulting equation kind of looks like a series of Russian nesting dolls multiplied or chained together in a line.\
-Where each outermost doll is the derivative.
+Where the outermost dolls each hold a prime.
 While the inner dolls preserve there form.\
-Then you just have to pull out the term tied to h like before.